meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 ...
 ```

-Beneath you can view all the pieces code from above in 1 function.
+When we put all the small pieces of code from above in the service class you'll get following new code:
 ```java
     ...
    public int setMaxStock(int amount, String currentwalletID, String passwordWallet) throws InterruptedException, ExecutionException, CipherException, IOException {